Customer required a new skid duct heater system

 Our customer required a new skid duct heater system with several application requirements that included:

 - 4KW heater run at 240 volts – Duct Heater

 - Air pressure switch for heater – Cleveland DFS-221-112

 - Control panel – Custom Designed Tempco Control Panel

-- Blower motor: McMaster-Carr number 1963K13
+- Blower – McMaster-Carr number 1963K13

-First challenge was to design the duct heater and blower combination to fit the 26 x 22 floor footprint, while making the duct heater field service replaceable.
-There was also the added pressure switch at the end of the duct heater.
+- Challenge: Design the duct heater and blower combination to fit the 26” x 22” floor footprint while making the duct heater field service replaceable and taking into account that a pressure switch was required at the end of the duct heater.